-All webmasters, developers and website owners know what a long and often difficult process it is building a new website from scratch.
-Depending on the details and number of pages, it can be a weeks to months long process.
+All webmasters, developers, and website owners know what a long and often difficult process it is to build a new website from scratch.
+Depending on the details and number of pages, it can be weeks to months long process.

 Google's John Mueller was asked in a recent Webmaster Hangout, what's the best method of launching a new site?
 Do you wait until every ALT tag, lang ref, meta tag is added and every page is keyword optimized?
-Or do you launch when the site looks solid, acts responsibly in all links and purposes but not perfected from a SEO standpoint?
+Or do you launch when the site looks solid, acts responsibly in all links and purposes but not perfect from an SEO standpoint?

 John said specifically, that "the algorithm doesn't hold it against you if you don’t have meta tags or clean titles on the site.
 It's entirely up to you.
 Googlebot looks at web pages often and crawls those pages and tries to understand that it’s a new site (and may not have all the SEO ranking factors placed) into account.
 If you know that your site isn't 100% perfect, but you know that people are just kind of waiting for it, eager to look at it, eager to recommend it with others, maybe launching a slightly incomplete site makes sense.
 Or, wait until you are completely satisfied with the site and it’s 100% optimized, it's really up to you."

-We can take a couple things out of this:
+We can take a couple of things out of this:

 That the algorithm looks for things like meta tags, or clean titles, because these are vital additions to a website that help the Google algorithm and users understand your site better, but if you're in a hurry to launch a new site it is OK to launch without them and add later.

 If you have a site that’s incomplete, don’t expect any rankings if there’s no traffic.